Your clients will experience one of the highest levels of security in the industry with the following TD Ameritrade Asset Protection Guarantee:

 If you help us protect you in these basic ways, we'll promise no fine print and no footnotes...just our commitment to protect the assets you entrust to us.

 Certificates of Deposit (CDs) purchased through TD Ameritrade are issued by banks insured by the Federal Deposit Insurance Corporation (FDIC).
 In addition, cash in your account can be held in a TD Ameritrade FDIC Insured Deposit Account (IDA).
-Balances in an IDA are held at TD Bank, N.A. and/or TD Bank USA, N.A., where they are insured by the FDIC against bank failure for up to $250,000 per depositor, per bank.
-TD Bank, N.A. and TD Bank USA, N.A. are affiliates of TD Ameritrade.
+Balances in an IDA are held at one or more banks ("Program Banks") where they are insured by the FDIC against bank failure for up to $250,000 per depositor, per bank.
+Two of the Program Banks are TD Bank, N.A. and TD Bank USA, N.A, both affiliates of TD Ameritrade.
 Each bank will have separate FDIC coverage of up to $250,000 per depositor for up to $500,000 total per IDA depositor.

 TD Ameritrade, Inc. is a member of the Securities Investor Protection Corporation (SIPC), which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
 Explanatory brochure is available on request at SIPC.org